My student has no insurance. What can I do?

 What is the cost?

 Please remember that the tuition you pay the Bellevue Ski School is for the lessons and transportation ONLY!
-You need to purchase or rent your equipment, provide proper snow clothing (especially ski/snowboard gloves and you must also purchase a season pass (you will have access to student discounts).
+You need to purchase or rent your equipment, provide proper snow clothing (especially ski/snowboard gloves and you must also purchase an LTD season pass (we will provide access to purchase an LTD pass even if sold out).

 Do you offer scholarships?